KedarPanchal/Text2Phone/README.md

 ### Supported SMTP providers

+Text2Phone uses MMS gateways to send files to your phone, which uses SMTP (E-Mail) in the backend.
 Gmail logins are only supported at the moment.

 ### Supported cell service providers

-The following cell providers can have files sent to them:
+The following cell service providers can have files sent to them:
 - Alltel
 - AT&T
 - Boost Mobile